cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

 Add/Edit a Vendor Plan
 ======================

-1. To add a plan, click the **+** button in the top right corner of the page.
+#.
+To add a plan, click the **+** button in the upper right part of the page.
 To edit a plan, click on the plan’s name in the list.

-2. A pop-up window with multiple tabs will open.
+#.
+A pop-up window with multiple tabs will open.
 Configure the plan’s properties on those tabs:

    **General:**

    * **Name**—the name of the plan as it appears in the Administration panel and on the storefront.

    * **Offer as the best choice**—tick this checkbox to highlight this plan among other plans.
-The **Best Choice** bar will appear above the plan’s name.
+The *Best Choice* bar will appear above the plan’s name.

    * **Description**—a brief description of the plan, that will appear above the plan’s name.
 It looks best when you limit it to a phrase or a short sentence.